Fresno Dog Bite Lawyer

-- Ask for Permission to Pet a Dog: When encountering a new dog, be sure to ask the owners first if it is okay to approach the dog.
-If the answer is yes, let the dog approach you slowly and smell your hand before petting them.
+- Ask for Permission to Pet a Dog: When encountering a new dog, ask the owners first if it is okay to approach the dog.
+Let the dog approach you slowly and smell your hand before petting them if the answer is yes.
 For small dogs, introduce yourself by holding your hand in a cup.
 Extend your hand in a relaxed manner when meeting large dogs.
 Do not touch a dog or reach over its head to pet them when they are not expecting it.
 They may perceive this as a threat.

 - Learn the Warning Signs: Dogs can communicate with us in many ways.
-Learning their body language can help you understand the warning signs that may indicate whether they will attack or bite.
+Learning their body language can help you understand the warning signs that indicate whether they will attack or bite.
 Avoid making eye contact with a dog or approaching one that is outside of their comfort zone.
-When a dog is stressed out, they may flatten their ears back, bare their teeth, growl, stare, or tense their body up.
+When a dog is stressed, they may flatten their ears, bare their teeth, growl, stare, or tense their body up.

 - Do Not Run from an Aggressive Dog: Do not make eye contact when approaching a dog that seems to be tense.
 Instead, slowly step back.
 If a dog attack happens, do not move.
 Try to stand very still.
 While doing so, lower your head, hold your hands in front of you, and look at your feet.
 Wait quietly until help arrives or until the dog goes away.

 - Avoid the Bite: If a dog looks like it will attack you, place an object between you and the dog.
 This can create a new target for the attack and further protect you from harm's way.

 One must take specific actions to protect their legal rights and health after being bitten by a dog.
 These include: